BigRep-SE/RepRapFirmware/README.md

 # Licence
 The source files in this project (RepRapFirmware) are licensed under GPLv3, see http://www.gnu.org/licenses/gpl-3.0.en.html.
 The associated CoreNG project, which provides a partial hardware abstraction layer, includes files derived from the Advanced Software Framework (formerly Atmel Software Framework) from Microchip.
 Those files have a more restrictive license, in particular they may only be used for code that targets Atmel/Microchip processors.

+## Bug reports

+Please use the [forum](https://forum.duet3d.com) for support requests or the [issues](https://github.com/Duet3D/RepRapFirmware/issues) page for feature requests and bug reports.